-While there is no internal Earlham process for the Madison Fellowship, you are encouraged to let the Faculty Liaison and the Center for Career and Community Engagement know that you are applying, and you are welcome to seek our help during the application process.
+While there is no internal Earlham process for the Madison Fellowship, you are encouraged to let the Center for Career and Community Engagement know that you are applying, and you are welcome to seek our help during the application process.

 Who May Apply

 Applicants must currently possess or plan to receive a bachelor's degree no later than August 31 in the year of application, and must either be or plan to become a teacher of American history, American government, or social studies at the secondary school level.
 Those with a graduate degree must wait at least three years from the time that degree was awarded before applying for a Fellowship.
 February 15 is the deadline for requesting applications.

 Each year, the Foundation selects at least one James Madison Fellow, either junior or senior, from each state, the District of Columbia, the Commonwealth of Puerto Rico, and, considered as a single entity, Guam, the U.S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 Funds permitting, more than one fellowship may be awarded in jurisdictions with larger populations.